Cuba marks end of an era as Castro hands over to Diaz-Canel - Journal du Cameroun

 Next to him was the empty seat once occupied by Fidel, who died in 2016.

-Between them, the Castro brothers made the island of more than 11 million people a key player in the Cold War and helped keep communism afloat despite the collapse of the Soviet Union.
+Between them, the Castro brothers made Cuba a key player in the Cold War and helped keep communism afloat despite the collapse of the Soviet Union.

 Raul has been in power since 2006, when he took over after illness sidelined Fidel.

-Thursday’s much-anticipated transfer of power took place on the anniversary of the 1961 Bay of Pigs invasion, when Fidel’s forces defeated 1,400 US-backed rebels seeking to overthrow him.
+Thursday’s handover took place on the anniversary of the 1961 Bay of Pigs invasion, when Fidel’s forces defeated 1,400 US-backed rebels seeking to overthrow him.

-Havana has long hailed the showdown as American imperialism’s first great defeat in Latin America.

 Diaz-Canel, who some say bears a passing resemblance to American actor Richard Gere, is a fan of The Beatles whose penchant for wearing jeans has set him apart in Havana’s corridors of power.